Astro Integration

 Declarative, fail-closed HTTP response headers for Astro — no defaults, no mutation, no magic.

-Usage snapshot
+Usage Snapshot

-Downloads in the last 30 days
+Downloads in Last 30 Days

 HTTP response headers control security, privacy, caching, and browser behaviour — yet are often managed through opaque defaults or layered middleware.